 When buying travel medical insurance, read the terms carefully to understand what is covered.

 Often, insurance's compensation amounts include an excess part.
 This is part of the costs that you must pay yourself in the case of an incident.
 For example, think of a situation where your medical incident costs are 5,000 euros and the excess is 50 euros.
-Your part of the cost will be 50 euros and the insurance company pays the rest of the bill.
+Your part of the cost will be 50 euros and the insurance company will pay the rest of the bill.

 Excess may be charged from every incident or once on the insurance term.
 Refer to the terms of your insurance plan.